Perry2004/UNO-Game-Management-System/README.txt

 The repository also includes the Milestone 2 ER diagram, as well as the one used for implementing M4.

-We still satisfy the M2 and M4 requirements, and yes there is an aggregation present.
+We still satisfy the initial requirements for the ER diagram, and yes there is an aggregation present.